Randomized Confidence Bounds for Stochastic Partial Monitoring: Numerical experiments

 \subsection{Evaluation of \RandCBP{}}

 Since both AT and LE admit binary outcomes, the outcome distribution corresponds to $p^\star=[p, 1 - p]$ with $p\in [0, 1]$.
 We consider \textit{imbalanced} and \textit{balanced} instances.
 Imbalanced instances, where $p \sim \mathcal U_{[0, 0.2] \cup [0.8, 1]}$, are usually solved faster since outcomes have lower variance.
 Balanced instances, where $p \sim \mathcal U_{[0.4,0.6]}$, require more exploration to estimate $p^{\star}$ with confidence.
 This leads to four cases: imbalanced/balanced AT and imbalanced/balanced LE.
 For each of the four cases, we run the experiment $96$ times on a $T = 20$k horizon.
+We consider the deterministic \PMDMED{} and \CBP{} as baselines, as well as the stochastic \BPMLeast, \TSPM{}, and \TSPMgaussian{} (in the settings where they have a guarantee).
+Implementation and hyper-parameters details are reported in Appendix~\ref{appendix:details}.
+We measure the performance with the average non-contextual cumulative regret (Eq.~\ref{eq:noncontextual_regret}) and the win-count (number of times a strategy achieves the lowest cumulative regret at end of the game).
+We perform a one sided Welch's t-test to asses if the cumulative regret of \RandCBP{} at the end of the game is significantly lower than the baselines'.